x

 Using pupil premium effectively

-Unfortunately, the programme’s precarious state was corroborated by the Education Policy Institute’s 2019 study of the 2017-18 academic year, which found that while primary schools continued to close the attainment gap, it had actually widened in secondary schools.
+Unfortunately, the programme’s precarious state was corroborated by the Education Policy Institute’s 2019 study of the 2017-18 academic year.
+It found that while primary schools continued to close the attainment gap, it had actually widened in secondary schools.

-The Sutton Trust’s annual poll of teachers offered yet more evidence, finding that just 55% believed that their school was using the pupil premium effectively.
+The Sutton Trust’s annual poll of teachers offered yet more evidence.
+It found that just 55% believed that their school was using the pupil premium effectively.

 Since then, the number of schools focusing their pupil premium appropriately has improved somewhat, but there is still room for improvement.